Common Causes of Loan Ineligibility

 Title Work: Collateral eligibility is very specific as to lien verification of a mortgage/deed of trust/security agreement.
 For eligibility, we don’t require a certain form of lien verification for real estate loans (title insurance, attorney's opinions, property reports are all acceptable to meet eligibility).
 However, we do require that the form meets certain quality standards; the form must properly check public records for all potential liens (mortgage and non-mortgage) as well as cite the proper title holders of record.
 Of course, the title work needs to cite the subject mortgage/deed of trust/security agreement in the requisite lien position or the file should demonstrate release/satisfaction/subordination of prior liens.

-In all cases, lien verification must be post recording (including post recording lien search on UCC filings).
+In all cases, lien verification must be post recording (including post recording lien search on Uniform Commercial Code, UCC filings).
 There are a few exceptions.
 Final title work is not required for:

 - Loans with security agreements executed within the last 6 months (if final title work is required, it can be pending).